What Technocracy Wants

 Blockchain-based Fascism / Central Bank Digital Currencies

 Fitts proposes that the reason for the manufactured crisis caused by the “magic virus” is to give the financial controllers the time they need to devise and institute a new financial system.
 This will take the form of a digital currency issued by Central Banks.
 As with the Quantitative Easing following the 2008 financial crash, this can be instituted during a financial emergency perhaps induced by hyper-inflation or some other means.
-The chart above shows the explosion in money creation that has taken place in the last year, which seems to suggest some form of “correction” is inevitable.
+The explosion in money creation that has taken place over the last decades seems to suggest some form of “correction” is inevitable.

 We are currently seeing an explosion of interest in Bitcoin and other cryptocurrencies, which are rising sharply in value.
 It is worth remembering, with all of this frenzy, that Bitcoin is simply a “digital asset” with no intrinsic value whatsoever.
 Bitcoin’s worth is entirely based on public relations and marketing.
 In fact, the more valuable Bitcoin becomes, the more energy it uses, and the more it helps to hasten the destruction of our planetary environment.
 An interesting short book is The Politics of Bitcoin: Software as Right Wing Ideology by David Golumbia.
 Golumbia shows how Bitcoin meshes perfectly with Right Wing Libertarianism and seems to have been designed as an instrument of this ideology.